What are the requirements for a HELOC?

 Learn about qualifying for a home equity line of credit

-When you have equity in your home, you can use it to get cash to pay for things like college or home improvements.
-You can also use the cash to consolidate high-interest debts.
+When you have equity in your home, you have options.
+You can use your equity to get cash to pay for college or home upgrades, to consolidate high-interest debts, or to pay for anything else you may need.

 You also make monthly payments on HELOCs.
 Often, you are only required to make interest payments during an initial period.
 After the draw period, you'll make monthly principal and interest payments until the HELOC has been paid off.
 Other ways to borrow against your home equity include home equity loans and cash out refinances.